Here is some free SEO advice which will help you improve your SEO and ultimately get better rankings.

 Avoid these things like the plague; keyword stuffing, invisible text, doorway pages, adding unrelated keywords to the page content or page swapping (changing the webpage entirely after it has been ranked by search engines).
 They are all bad news and will hurt you in the long-run.

 2018 Update: Buying backlinks is a big no, no. Earn your backlinks.
-Google is smart enough to tell which backlinks are paid (unnatural) and earnt (organic).
+Google is smart enough to tell which backlinks are paid (unnatural) and earned (organic).
 Organic is always best.

 6) Link to your content.